- Friday, October 27, 2017 by 5pm (via course website)

-Students in History 204 should create a short entry in their research journal (about 600-800 words, or 3-4 pages) that describes how they researched digitized or microfilmed newspapers for selected members of their assigned class.
+Students in History 204 should create a short entry in their research journal (about 600-800 words, or 3-4 pages) that describes how they researched digitized and microfilmed newspapers concerning articles about an important national or international event from their assigned class year.

-- Entries will NOT be graded on prose or design elements (though both will factor into whether or not the journal entry will ultimately get published).
-Instead, the focal point of grading will be on research effort and historical analysis.
+- Entries will be evaluated on the effectiveness of the prose (for a student audience), the extent of the research effort and and the depth of historical analysis.
 For this newspaper entry, it is especially important that students show care in explaining how they chose particular databases, used search terms, and assessed the relative merits of various types of newspaper publications and articles.

 - The Library Database Finder contains several important subscription-based historical newspaper collections.
 Here are some of the most relevant for your project: